Alcohol Protection Orders in the Northern Territory

 If you breach the APO, or if you supply alcohol to someone on an APO, then you can receive a fine of around $3600 and 3 months imprisonment.
 If you breach the APO or are charged with another qualifying offence within 12 months of your APO finishing, you can be issued with a further APO for 6 months.
 Likewise, if you then commit a further offence, your next APO will be imposed for 12 months.

 Can I appeal an APO decision?

 If you disagree with the issue of the APO, you have 3 days to lodge a written application at your nearest police station for the matter to be reviewed.
-A senior police office will examine the circumstances of the offence, and your personal situation, and either confirm or revoke the APO.
-If the APO is confirmed you have 7 days from when you received the senior officers decision to apply to the court for a magistrate to review.
+A senior police officer will examine the circumstances of the offence, and your personal situation, and either confirm or revoke the APO.
+If the APO is confirmed, you have 7 days from when you received the senior officer’s decision to apply to the court for a magistrate to review.
 During this appeal process the APO will remain in force.

 One of the main criticisms by the community, of this new initiative, is the perceived lack of consultation.
-There is also a strong belief that Aboriginal people will be particularly affected by the issuing of APO’s.
-This view is shared by the North Australian Aboriginal Justice Agency whose concerns about the new police powers include: ignoring health experts as to appropriate measures for alcoholics; giving police far reaching powers usually reserved for the courts; doesn’t just cover serious offences but also minor offences such as loitering and disorderly behaviour; the subjective definition of ‘affected by alcohol’ which is at the police officers discretion; and allows the police to search a person on an APO without a warrant.
-While there is no doubt that new measures and initiatives do need to be implemented to attempt to reduce alcohol related behaviour, the consequences of such legislation needs to be continually monitored to limit any adverse consequences.
+There is also a strong belief that Aboriginal people will be particularly affected by the issuing of APOs.
+This view is shared by the North Australian Aboriginal Justice Agency, whose concerns about the new police powers include: ignoring health experts as to appropriate measures for alcoholics; giving police far-reaching powers usually reserved for the courts; doesn’t just cover serious offences but also minor offences such as loitering and disorderly behaviour; the subjective definition of ‘affected by alcohol’ which is at the police officers discretion; and allows the police to search a person on an APO without a warrant.
+While there is no doubt that new measures and initiatives do need to be implemented to attempt to reduce alcohol-related behaviour, the consequences of such legislation need to be continually monitored to limit any adverse consequences.